Salesforce Self-Signed Certificate Expiring Notice

 5. Under the SAML Single Sign-On Settings section, click Edit next to the Single Sign-On name and change the Request Signing Certificate to the newly created certificate from the drop-down menu.
 Click Save.
 Depending on your SSO setup, you may need to complete this step multiple times.

-6. After replacing the certificate in SAML Single Sign-On Settings, navigate back to the Certificate and Key Management page and verify the Delete button is present.
-If not, the old certificate is still being used in Salesforce.
+6. After replacing the certificate in SAML Single Sign-On Settings, navigate back to the Certificate and Key Management page and verify the Delete button is greyed out/not available to click.
+This is how you know the certificate is in use.
+An active certificate cannot be deleted.
+If the Delete button is present and clickable, the old certificate is still being used in Salesforce.
 You may need to replace the certificate in the Identity Provider menu (see instructions below).
 Once replaced, the old certificate can be deleted, and you won't receive any more warning emails.

 mceclip0.png